Research-Based

 L-Citrulline Malate

-Commonly found in watermelon, L-Citrulline is an amino acid that your body can make on its own.
-It’s much different than most amino acids in the body and won’t be involved in the breakdown of proteins.
-Instead, it plays a role in detoxifying the body and widening your blood vessels.
-With increased vasodilation and higher levels of nitric oxide, your body will experience improved blood flow and better circulation — yes, that means better pumps.
+Commonly found in watermelon, L-Citrulline is an amino acid your body produces naturally.
+Unlike most amino acids, it won’t participate in protein breakdown.
+Instead, it aids body detoxification and widens blood vessels.
+With enhanced vasodilation and elevated nitric oxide levels, your body experiences improved blood flow and circulation — meaning superior pumps.

 Recommended Intake: No more than 8,000mg per day